 Who can I ask a question about the workshops curriculum?

-Please direct questions about the program curriculum to Luis Piñero, Workplace Climate Consultant and Deputy Title IX Coordinator, Office of the Vice Provost for Faculty and Staff Affairs, UW-Madison.
+Please direct questions about the program curriculum to Luis Piñero, Workplace Experience Consultant and Deputy Title IX Coordinator, Office of the Provost—Faculty and Staff Affairs, UW-Madison.

 Who organizes the Graduate Assistants Equity Workshops?

-The Graduate Assistants Equity Workshops are presented and sponsored by the Office of the Vice Provost for Faculty and Staff Affairs, UW-Madison; the Office of the Vice Chancellor for Research and Graduate Education; the McBurney Disability Resource Center; Graduate and Professional Students with Disabilities; the Office of Compliance; the Violence Prevention program in University Health Services; the Office of Student Assistance and Support; the Employee Assistance Office; the Ombuds Office; the Office of Human Resources; and University Veteran Services.
+The Graduate Assistants Equity Workshops are presented and sponsored by the Office of the Provost—Faculty and Staff Affairs, UW-Madison; the Office of the Vice Chancellor for Research; the Graduate School; the McBurney Disability Resource Center; the Office of Compliance; the Violence Prevention program in University Health Services; the Office of Student Assistance and Support; the Employee Assistance Office; the Ombuds Office; the Office of Youth Protection; the Office of Human Resources; and University Veteran Services.